Short Makalu Base Camp Trek

 Clothing

-• Trekking pants: 1–2 lightweight, quick-dry pants
+• Trekking pants: 1 to 2 lightweight, quick-dry pants

 • Insulating layer: Fleece or lightweight down jacket